JP CENTRE YOGA GOES TO INDIA

 Generally no. We will be in some places where we know the water is filtered to an appropriate degree but when on your own, always purchase bottled water.
 Don't use tap water, even when brushing your teeth.

-• For those interested in staying in Mumbai for an extra day or two, our retreat ends on the Saturday of the giant music festival Lollapalooza (@lollaindia on Instagram).
-If you want to venture out of the city, you are a car ride away from the lush mountainous range of Lonavala or, for example, a short flight from the beaches of Goa.
+The retreat runs January 24-31, 2026.
+For those interested in staying longer, if you want to venture out of the city, you are a car ride away from the lush mountainous range of Lonavala or, for example, a short flight from the beaches of Goa.
+Flights and trains to other locations in India are easily accessible from Mumbai.